 *Figures recorded at Ladd Field just east of Fairbanks, AK

-** Sources: Wikipedia, the free encyclopedia and BRAVO 369 historians
+** Sources: Wikipedia, and BRAVO 369 historians

 The Bell P-39 Airacobra was one of the principal American fighter aircraft in service when the United States entered World War II.
 It was used with great success by the Soviet Air Force, which scored the highest number of kills per pilot attributed to any U.S. fighter type.